yashmahalwal/nirikshak/docs/REST.md

 # Rest semantics

 This section covers how we interpret and use REST semantics.
-Our understanding is based on the [Roy Fielding's paper](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) as well as REST best practices in general.
+Our understanding is based on [Roy Fielding's paper](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) as well as REST best practices in general.
 You should go through this section before you start writing your API descriptions.

 ## Uniform interface